Animal welfare

 Vion’s performance in the Business Benchmark on Farm Animal Welfare

 The Business Benchmark on Farm Animal Welfare (BBFAW) evaluates the world’s leading food producers, retailers and food service companies regarding their management and reporting of farm animal welfare.
-The report of March 2021 showed that Vion performed at Tier 3 of the Benchmark.
+The report showed that Vion’s performance equated in 2022 to Tier 3 of the Benchmark.

 Extreme temperature protocol